zapabob/ROCm/README.md

 ### Setting Permissions
 To configure permissions, following the instructions below:

-1.Ensure that your user account is a member of the "video" or "wheel" group prior to using the ROCm driver.
+1. Ensure that your user account is a member of the "video" or "wheel" group prior to using the ROCm driver.
 You can find which groups you are a member of with the following command:

 	groups

-2.Add your user to the video (or wheel) group you will need the sudo password and can use the following command:
+2. Add your user to the video (or wheel) group you will need the sudo password and can use the following command:

 	sudo usermod -a -G video $LOGNAME